 Other functions of the KRA Workstation include the insertion of recovered material into cryptographic tokens or other storage media (e.g., CD-ROM) for delivery to Requestors.
 KRA Workstations have no communication functionality outside of the services needed to connect to the KED.
 Remote connectivity to the KRA Workstation is not permitted or allowed by the architecture.
 In other words, e-mail and other remote messaging services are disabled.
-Access to the KRA Workstation is restricted through physical access controls (i.e. locked door with twoperson, two-factor controls), system access controls for the administrative private key needs to be connected to the KRA Workstation and the token needs to be activated.
-Access to and activation of the cryptographic token in the KRA workstation room can only be performed under two-person control as described in Section 5.1.2.
+Access to the KRA Workstation is restricted through physical access controls (i.e., locked door with two-person, two-factor controls), system access controls (i.e., via user ID and password).
+In order to decrypt escrowed material, the cryptographic token hosting the PED key needs to be connected to the KRA Workstation and the token needs to be activated.
+Access to and activation of the cryptographic token can only be performed under two-person control as described in Section 5.1.2.